manifest-network/manifest-ledger/README.md

 `scripts/test_node.sh`

-This is a script to assist with intializing and configuring a node.
-Ensure you properly congigure the environment variables within the script.
+This is a script to assist with initializing and configuring a node.
+Ensure you properly configure the environment variables within the script.

 Also in this script are examples of how you could run it